What Is Leadership Development?

 Leadership development enhances the way a person leads.
 Many schools and companies incorporate leadership development curricula as an investment in their leaders.
 Leadership development programs might come in the form of educational programs, seminars, company education programs, or executive retreats.
 Schools offering Business Management degrees can also be found in these popular choices.

-Some basic strategies for evaluating leadership development programs, according to Dr. Jennifer Martineau, Director of Design and Evaluation at the Center for Creative Leadership, are assessing program quality and possible methods of improvement.
+Some basic strategies for evaluating leadership development programs, according to Dr. Jennifer Martineau, Vice President for Research, Innovation, and Product Development at the Center for Creative Leadership, are assessing program quality and possible methods of improvement.
 Martineau also emphasizes determining both the short and long-term impact of leaders along with measuring the degree to which organizations support or hinder its leaders.
-A study (November 1st, 2009) by Alice Black and Gary Earnest of Ohio State University explains that one of the main problems in measuring the outcomes of leadership development is the lack of research supporting any one evaluation method.
+A study (November 1st, 2009) by Alice Black and Garee Earnest of Ohio State University explains that one of the main problems in measuring the outcomes of leadership development is the lack of research supporting any one evaluation method.
 The following are some samples of different kinds of leadership development programs available.

 Leadership Development in the Tuck School of Business at Dartmouth

 This is an example of leadership development in an MBA program.
 Leadership development is tightly woven into the first-year curriculum, because the school's program is designed to prepare students to lead organizations.
-Every student gets individual coaching aimed to equip students to use analytical and theoretical skills to lead teams of people.
 Students learn how to solve problems creatively and influence other people in a positive way to achieve organizational goals.
 This leadership development program also helps students understand and manage the financial, organizational, ethical, and political facets of high-level decision making.

 LEAD Program, United Nations